Yuanyun-Yong/Help-Green-Our-Uni/README.md

 - The player's character is an environmental warrior looking to prevent wastage of resources and supplies (???)
 - There'll be different situations, with different methods of solving them
 - Situations:
+ - Throwing recyclable plastic/materials into the general waste bin (which goes into landfill)
+ -
+- Solutions:
  -
 */